loelschlaeger/optimizeR/README.md

 install.packages("optimizeR")
 ```

+Then load the package via `library("optimizeR")` and you should be ready
+to go.

 ## Roadmap

+We aim to further improve the package.🔧 The following issues are
+currently on our agenda:

 -   [ ] The package already provides a dictionary that stores optimizers
-  together with information about names of their inputs and outputs.
-We
+    together with information about names of their inputs and outputs
-  want to extend this dictionary with more optimizers that are commonly
+    (see the `optimizer_dictionary` object).
+We want to extend this
+    dictionary with more optimizers that are commonly used.
-  used.

 -   [ ] We want to use alias for optimizers in the dictionary that group
-  optimizers into classes (such as “Unconstrained optimization”,
+    optimizers into classes (such as “unconstrained optimization”,
+    “constrained Optimization”, “direct search”, “Newton-type” etc.).
-  “Constrained Optimization” etc.).
-This would help to find alternative
-  optimizers for a given task.
+    This would help to find alternative optimizers for a given task.

-- [ ] We want to implement a `$summary()` method for an optimizer object
+-   [ ] We want to implement a `$summary()` method for an optimizer
-  that gives an overview of the optimizer, its arguments, and its
+    object that gives an overview of the optimizer, its arguments, and
-  properties.
+    its properties.

-## Contact
+## Getting in touch

 You have a question, found a bug, request a feature, give feedback, want
 to contribute?

 We are happy to hear from you, [please file an issue on
 GitHub](https://github.com/loelschlaeger/optimizeR/issues/new/choose).
+😊